List of Neon films

 This is a list of films originally produced and/or distributed theatrically by the American independent film production and distribution company Neon.
 The company was founded in 2017 by CEO Tom Quinn and Tim League; the latter is also the co-founder of the Alamo Drafthouse Cinema chain.
 Its first film, Colossal, was released on April 7, 2017.

-Additionally, Neon has acquired the distribution rights to six consecutive Palme d'Or winners at the Cannes Film Festival: Parasite (2019), Titane (2021), Triangle of Sadness (2022), Anatomy of a Fall (2023), Anora (2024), and It Was Just an Accident (2025).
+Additionally, Neon has acquired the distribution rights to seven consecutive Palme d'Or winners at the Cannes Film Festival: Parasite (2019), Titane (2021), Triangle of Sadness (2022), Anatomy of a Fall (2023), Anora (2024), It Was Just an Accident (2025), and Fjord (2026).

 Parasite is Neon's highest-grossing film with more than $200 million at the box office, and the distributor first film to win the Academy Award for Best Picture.
-While Anora was Neon's second film to win Best Picture.
+Anora was Neon's second film to win Best Picture.

 During 2017 and 2022, Neon's division Super LTD released fourteen films, mainly focused on international productions and documentaries.
-It's last released film was The Quiet Girl (2022), which was nominated for the Academy Award for Best International Feature Film.
+Its last released film was The Quiet Girl (2022), which was nominated for the Academy Award for Best International Feature Film.